 Pack Well & Enjoy

-When traveling to Antarctica, a packing list is especially helpful.
+When traveling to Antarctica, the right gear makes all the difference.
 You’re headed to one of the most challenging and remote destinations on the planet.
 Items forgotten may not be available at the embarkation point.
-Even one missing piece of gear can alter your Antarctic experience.
+A missing piece of gear can alter your Antarctic experience.
 Use this list; check it twice.

 The dress code on cruises to Antarctica?
 Simple: don’t get cold.
 At on the finest vessels, guests dress for warmth and comfort, rather than formality.